(The following review was originally published in March 2014)

-Lars von Trier’s Nymphomaniac is distributed in two parts (Nymphomaniac: Volume I and Nymphomaniac: Volume II) and two versions (one lasting 4 hours in total, one in 5.5 hours in total).
+Lars von Trier’s Nymphomaniac was, in some markets, distributed in two parts (Nymphomaniac: Volume I and Nymphomaniac: Volume II) and two versions (one lasting 4 hours in total, one in 5.5 hours in total).
 The version reviewed here is the 4-hour International theatrical version.

 Never one to dodge an opportunity to stir the collective pot held by sensitive cinemagoers, Lars von Trier’s films have long polarised audiences.
 Whether it be the cinematic “rule-breaking” experiment of The Idiots, the Björk-starring musical-drama Dancer in the Dark, the stage-set drama of Dogville or the disturbing study of sexuality and evil that is Antichrist, his films are decidedly different, seemingly made without boundaries and almost always certain to provoke, in one way or another.
 Arguably, his latest film may be his most audacious yet; a 4-hour discussion on sex and all things related, with an impressive ensemble and plenty of real intercourse to boot.
 So, does von Trier penetrate the mind with his dissection, or is he simply enjoying his power of provocation?
 As it happens, both.